 This recipe was provided by a chef, restaurant or culinary professional.
 It has not been tested for home use.

-Recipe courtesy of Rhoda Kaplan, owner of The Bagel Deli, Denver, CO
+Recipe courtesy of Rhoda Kaplan, The Bagel Deli, Denver, CO

 Check Out Our